Table of Contents

 Many retail stores offer their own in-house credit card, and these cards are typically much easier to qualify for than traditional unsecured cards.
 Most retail credit cards are completely worthless, offering very few benefits while charging ridiculous interest rates or fees.
 The exception is the Target Red Card, which offers a 5% discount on every Target purchase and unlimited free shipping.
 The Red Card is the only retail credit card that I own.

 If you are approved, you don’t have to spend a bunch of money at the retail store.
-Make a tiny candy or gift card purchase, let your statement generate with a small balance, and then pay the card in full (automatically).
-Repeat this process for six months and you will have a solid FICO score, which will allow you to obtain more traditional credit cards (and all those juicy rewards).
+Make a tiny candy or gift card purchase, let your statement generate with a small balance, and then pay the balance in full.
+Repeat this process for six months and you will have a solid FICO score, which will allow you to obtain traditional credit cards (and all those juicy rewards).

 Build Credit With a Credit-Builder Loan

 If you already have any type of installment loan established, you don’t need to open another loan.
-All you need to do is continue making timely monthly payments to capture the credit benefits.
+All you need to do is continue making timely monthly payments to capture all of the associated credit benefits.

-If you don’t have an existing installment loan, you can accelerate your credit building plan by establishing a so-called “credit-builder” installment loan alongside any type of credit card account.
-My personal experience, along with the experience of others that I know, suggests that a 30-40 point credit score increase can be realized after obtaining your first installment loan and making a few timely payments.
+If you don’t have an existing installment loan, you can accelerate your credit-building plan by establishing a so-called “credit-builder” installment loan alongside any type of credit card account.
+My personal experience, along with the experience of others that I know, suggests that a 30-50 point credit score increase can be realized after obtaining your first installment loan and making a few timely payments.

 Meet Self Lender

-I’ve personally done quite a bit of research to identify the best credit-builder loans available today.
-Historically, these loans were made available through smaller banks or credit unions (that is how I obtained mine a few years back) who were interested in helping their existing customers build credit.
-This is becoming increasingly rare for a variety of reasons.
+I’ve done quite a bit of research to identify the best credit-builder loans available today.
+Historically, these loans were made available through local banks and credit unions (I obtained mine through Alliant Credit Union a few years back, which is no longer available) who were interested in helping their existing customers build credit.
+This is becoming increasingly rare for a variety of reasons, with profitability being the biggest issue.

 In my opinion, the best option available today is Self Lender, who offers small installment loans that are both cost-effective and easy to establish online.
 As an added bonus, Self Lender never requires a hard credit inquiry to establish the loan.

 Self Lender offers several different credit-builder loans that vary by the required monthly payment.
 The most cost-effective option is their $545 credit-builder loan.
-There are larger loans available, but they won’t improve your credit score any quicker.
+There are larger loans available, but they carry additional fees, require larger monthly payments, and won’t improve your credit score any quicker.

 Here is how it works:

-- One of the Self Lender banking partners (several FDIC-insured banks are available) lends you $545 that is held in an FDIC-insured, certificate of deposit bank account (“CD account”) for 12 months.
+- One of the Self Lender banking partners (all FDIC-insured banks) lends you $545 that is held in an FDIC-insured, certificate of deposit bank account (“CD account”) for 12 months.
 You cannot access the money during this 12-month window.

 - You make one $48 payment per month (for 12 months) to pay down the loan.

-- After 12 months, you’ve paid off the loan and the $545 CD is yours to withdraw.
+- After 12 months, you’ve paid off the loan and the $545 lump sum is yours to withdraw.

-Self Lender handles all of the administrative and credit reporting details for you, which is one of the main selling points, and the entire process will cost you about $46 out of pocket.
+Self Lender handles all of the administrative and credit reporting details for you, which is one of the main selling points, and the entire process will cost you $40 out of pocket.
+The math is as follows:

 Build Credit With Rent Payments